Our posts may contain affiliate links.

 For those with a sense of humor, keep an eye out for Yellow Snow Lip Balm (don’t worry, it’s citrus flavor), reindeer poop candy (it’s chocolate), as well as all manner of moose “nugget” products including earrings and swizzle sticks.
 However, unlike the lip balm and candy, the moose nuggets are actually authentic moose droppings that have been sealed in acrylic.

 If you are into jewelry, jade and gold nuggets are prominently featured along with charms featuring animals native to Alaska.
 And of course, Diamonds International is in every port.

 There is a ton to look at when it comes to Alaska native crafts and souvenirs.
 Dolls, Ulu knives, blankets, jewelry, baskets, and much more is offered.
-Just be sure to look at the “made in” labels to ensure what you are buying is actually crafted in Alaska and not elsewhere.
+Be sure to look at the “made in” labels to ensure what you are buying is actually crafted in Alaska and not elsewhere.

 Something you will also see featured frequently in Alaska are Russian souvenirs including nesting dolls and amber jewelry.
 You will also find huckleberry jams, candies, and syrups as well as fireweed honey.

 Will I need a parka or snow boots?
 It’s not cold enough to really require a parka unless you are going dog sledding or taking an excursion into very snowy territory.
 You may need snow boots if you are going to be taking an excursion into an area with snow.
 Your excursion details should give recommendations.